jvasile/docker-wrap/README.md

 ## Use

-For any service, add a dict called "x-wrap" with one or more keys that correspond to 'build' or 'use'.
-Those command keys should indicate dicts that contain `pre` or `post` keys whose values are paths to scripts to run.
+For any service, add an associative array `x-wrap` with one or more keys whose values are associative arrays named `build` or `use`.
+Those associative arrays should contain `pre` or `post` keys whose values are paths to scripts to run.
 See the example below.

 `docker-wrap` will run any `pre` script before it runs your command, then run any `post` script.
 A future feature will that be if a `pre`